 Wedding Shoe Mistakes: #5 – Forgetting a spare pair.

 Stuff happens: heels break, your shoes can make your feet hurt, or you may want heels for photos but sandals for dancing.
 In any case, bring a spare pair of shoes just in case.
 These are worth it and super cheap; you can even fit ’em in your clutch or tote!

 There’s a few colors available (and they’re awesome as bridesmaid gifts too, btw):

 Wedding Shoe Mistakes: #6 – Skipping the pedicure.

-Whether you go to a spa or DIY at home, get a pedicure!
-I think a pedicure is not only a luxury you deserve for your wedding day, but a must if you’re going barefoot, wearing sandals, wearing peep-toe heels, or even if you’re wearing closed-toe (you’ll still want your feet to look nice for the beach on your honeymoon).
+Whether you go to a spa or DIY at home, get a pedicure (or do it yourself at home with one of these — they’re awesome).
+I think a pedicure is not only a luxury you deserve for your wedding day, but a must if you’re going barefoot, wearing sandals, wearing peep-toe heels or wedges, or even if you’re wearing closed-toe (you’ll still want your feet to look nice for the beach on your honeymoon).